 Need to slow down and relax?
-I came upon this ‘heavenly’ aromatic blend from snowdriftfarm.com.
-Aptly named ‘Angel’s Breath’, aromatherapy bath gifts made with this blessed recipe will be amongst the parcels I send to family and friends who live away.
+I came upon this ‘heavenly’ aromatic blend a few years ago.
+It’s called ‘Angel’s Breath‘.
+And I gift aromatherapy bath gifts each year made with this blessed recipe.

-Into 1 oz (2 tablespoons or 30 mL) of a non-scented base (carrier) oil, such as grapeseed or fractionated coconut oil, add
+Start with 1 oz (2 tablespoons or 30 mL) of a non-scented base (carrier) oil.
+I like to use grapeseed or fractionated coconut oil.
+The add

 - 12 drops of lavender,